Rintse/brute-fordle/README.md

 Beat your friends at [wordle](https://www.nytimes.com/games/wordle/index.html).

 Literally just maintains [a list of words](include/solver.h#L39) that fit the guesses made so far.
-Suggests words to guess based on how many words, on average, are left in the list after that guess is made.
+Greedily suggests words to guess based on how many words, on average, are left in the list after that guess is made.
 Assumes all words are equally likely to be the sought after word.

 Uses a [tree structure](include/evaltree.h) to [compress](src/evaltree.cc#L157) this data, and to allow for the [re-use of certain intermediate results](src/evaltree.cc#L172).
 This gives the program a